wolfhoundgelert/imgstyler_bot/README.md

 &nbsp;

-I’m new in Python, so please feel free to leave your comments on how it would be better to do something)
+*I’m new in Python and neural networks, so please feel free to leave your comments on how it would be better to do something)*

 &nbsp;